flex36ty/Ellefin-Jellyfin-Client-ATV/README.md

+This app was written 100% by Ai and the below has been written by Ai also.
+I have zero coding knowlegde.
+I will keep making updates as I go along

 # Elefin - Jellyfin Client for Android TV

 **Elefin** is a modern, feature-rich Android TV and mobile client for Jellyfin media servers, built with Jetpack Compose and Android TV Material3 design principles.
 It provides a beautiful, intuitive interface for browsing and streaming your media library on Android TV devices and mobile phones.